ameliasquires/lullaby/docs/net.md

 ...
 ```

-### req.paramaters
+### req.parameters

-a list of paramaters for the current function
+a list of parematers for the current function

 a path of '/user/{name}/id'
 and a request of '/user/amelia/id'
-would set req.paramaters.name to amelia
+would set req.parameters.name to amelia

-currently you can not have multiple paramaters per directory
+currently you can not have multiple parameters per directory

 > this could be changed in later versions